 What is backpacking?

-For us, backpacking is traveling with a piece of small luggage (ideally backpack!).
+For us, backpacking is traveling with a piece of small luggage (ideally a backpack!).
 It is also characterized by organizing travel on our own, using public transport, cheap accommodation.
-A few months ago, after our little fellow, Filip was born, we had to resign of sleeping from the airports, and from time to time, we also rent a car.
-So depending on the trip, we call ourselves backpackers or flashpackers.
+A few months ago, after our little fellow, Filip was born, we had to resign of sleeping from the airports, and occasionally, we also rent a car.
+So, depending on the trip, we call ourselves backpackers or flashpackers.